byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ## Exploring the Persons Resource

-Now that Postman is configured, the next step is to access the API.
-The Postman API is protected by the API Manager so it requires an `Authorization` header with an OAuth 2.0 Bearer token.
+The Persons API is protected by the API Manager so it requires an `Authorization` header with an OAuth 2.0 Bearer token.
 The specifics of OAuth are the subject for a another day.
 The Postman configuration you loaded comes with the `Get Password Access Token` API call that will obtain the Bearer token for you and put it into the `accessToken` environment variable.
 All the other API calls in the configuration are configured to add the `Authorization` header with the appropriate value.
 The `accessToken` is only good for one hour so you may need to run the `Get Password Access Token` API call occasionally as you work with the API.

 The `accessToken` identifies you and your API Manager application to the Persons API service (that is why you had to add the client credentials and your netid and password to the Postman environment).
 The Postman service will use this identification to determine what data the API will provide.